Texas, other GOP-led states sue over program to give immigrant spouses of US citizens legal status

-Sixteen Republican-led states filed suit Friday to halt the program launched by President Joe Biden in June, saying in court filings that the Biden administration bypassed Congress to create a pathway to citizenship for “blatant political purposes.”
+The coalition filed suit Friday to halt the program launched by President Joe Biden in June, saying in court filings that the administration bypassed Congress to create a pathway to citizenship for “blatant political purposes.”

+“This action incentivizes illegal immigration and will irreparably harm the Plaintiff states,” the suit filed in federal court in Tyler, Texas, says.

 Under the policy, which started taking applications Monday, many spouses without legal status can apply for something called "parole in place," offering permission to stay in the U.S., apply for a green card and eventually get on a path to citizenship.